semuconsulting/PyGPSClient/.github/ISSUE_TEMPLATE/bug_report.md

 - The operating system you're using [e.g. Windows 11, MacOS Ventura, Ubuntu Kinetic]
 - The version of Python you're using (e.g. Python 3.11.1)
-- The type of serial connection [e.g. USB, UART1, I2C]
+- The type of serial connection [e.g. USB, UART1]

 **GNSS/GPS Device (please complete the following information as best you can):**

-- Device Model/Generation: [e.g. u-blox NEO-M9]
+- Device Model/Generation: [e.g. u-blox ZED-F9P]
-- Firmware Version: [e.g. SPG 4.03]
+- Firmware Version: [e.g. HPG 1.32]
 - Protocol: [e.g. 32.00]

 This information is typically output by the device at startup via a series of NMEA TXT messages.
 It can also be found by polling the device with a UBX MON-VER message.
 If you're using the PyGPSClient GUI, a screenshot of the UBXConfig window should suffice.